deepanshii23/SCT_SD_1/README.md

-echo "# Temperature Converter in Java
+🌡️ Temperature Converter in Java

-A simple Java console application that converts temperatures between Celsius, Fahrenheit, and Kelvin.
+A Java console application that performs temperature conversions between Celsius, Fahrenheit, and Kelvin.

+This project demonstrates core Java programming concepts such as:

+Handling user input with Scanner

+Implementing a menu-driven console interface

+Using modular methods for clean and reusable conversion logic

+Applying the correct formulas for all six temperature conversions

-## Features
+✨ Features

-- Celsius ↔ Fahrenheit ↔ Kelvin conversions
+🔄 Convert Celsius → Fahrenheit / Kelvin
-- Menu-driven console interface
-- Beginner-friendly Java program

-## How to Run
-1. javac TemperatureConverter.java
-2. java TemperatureConverter

-## Example Test Case
-Input: 1 (Celsius to Fahrenheit), value = 100
-Output: 212.0°F
-" > README.md

-git add README.md
-git commit -m "Added README with description" git push
+🔄 Convert Fahrenheit → Celsius / Kelvin

+🔄 Convert Kelvin → Celsius / Fahrenheit

+🖥️ Simple menu-driven interface for user-friendly interaction

+💡 Beginner-friendly and easy to extend for additional conversions

+🚀 Cross-platform – works on any system with Java installed